mishani0x0ef/mishani0x0ef/README.md

 I have worked with various technologies and mainly focused on, but not limited to, .NET and front-end (Angular, React).

-I like to work in product teams with the ability to fully own the development process (from the first line of code to production deployment), do not really like outstaff.
+I like to work in product teams with the ability to fully own the development process (from the first line of code to production deployment).

 🔎 Find me on: